jdbctemplatemapper/jdbctemplatemapper/README.md

 # JdbcTemplateMapper #

 A simple library that makes the usage of Spring JdbcTemplate less verbose for CRUD and relationship queries.
 Use it where appropriate and for other features keep using JdbcTemplate as you normally would.

- Note that this is not an ORM so you don't need to worry about sessions, flushing, level 1 and 2 caches, detached objects, magical insert/update/deletes of relationships, N+1 queries, unproxy and all the other challenges of a leaky abstraction which an ORM is.
+Note that this is not an ORM.
+It's a wrapper around JdbcTemplate so you don't need to worry about sessions, flushing, level 1 and 2 caches, detached objects, magical inserts/updates/deletes of relationships, N+1 queries, unproxy and other challenges of an ORM.

 [Javadoc](https://jdbctemplatemapper.github.io/jdbctemplatemapper/javadoc.html) | [Website](https://jdbctemplatemapper.github.io/jdbctemplatemapper/)